 Since silicone RTV is a viscous liquid, thorough mixing introduces numerous bubbles, which do not quickly float to the surface.
-If bubbles are present where the silicone contacts the master, the surface reproduction is damaged.
+If bubbles are present where the silicone contacts the master, the surface reproduction will be deformed.
 There are two methods for bubble removal (de-airing)

 First is the use of a vacuum chamber.
-(To purchase a vacuum chamber, see back of the product bulletin.)

 - Mix the base and catalyst in a container 4 to 5 times the volume of the material itself.
-The chamber recommended by TAP will hold a onegallon container. - Place the container in the chamber and pull a vacuum of 28 inches Hg.
-The material will foam up and then collapse. - If the silicone looks like it will overflow, let a little air in the chamber to reduce the vacuum. and the rubber will drop.
-Then, continue the vacuum. - After the silicone drops, it will continue to appear to "boil".
+The chamber recommended by TAP will hold a one-gallon container. - Place the container in the chamber and pull a vacuum of 28 inches Hg.
+The material will foam up and then collapse - If the silicone looks like it will overflow, let a little air in the chamber to reduce the vacuum, and the rubber will drop.
+Then, continue the vacuum - · After the silicone drops, it will continue to appear to "boil".
 Run the pump for 6 or 7 more minutes.
 Release the vacuum and pour rubber over part.

 If a vacuum chamber is not available, there is an economical alternative (see fig. 2).
-Cut a 1/2'' hole in the side of a paper cup, near the bottom of the cup.
+Cut a 1/2" hole in the side of a paper cup, near the bottom of the cup.
 Place tape over the hole.
 Mix the silicone as usual and transfer to the paper cup.
-Suspend the cup at least 30"

-above the mold container.
+Suspend the cup at least 30" above the mold container.
 (Placing the cup on the edge of a table and the mold on the floor works well.)
-Remove the tape. and allow the silicone to flow into the corner of the mold and slowly fill the mold container.
-The silicone will flow in a verv thin stream that will cause any entrapped bubbles to break before they reach the mold.
-If the mold has significant undercuts or detail, it might be advantageous to first brush a thin Economical alternative (fia.
-2) coat of silicone on the mold to ensure no bubbles are trapped against the surface.
+Remove the tape, and allow the silicone to flow into the corner of the mold and slowly fill the mold container.
+The silicone will flow in a very thin stream that will cause any entrapped bubbles to break before they reach the mold.
+If the mold has significant undercuts or detail, it might be advantageous to first brush a thin coat of silicone on the mold to ensure no bubbles are trapped against the surface.
 Any small bubbles that appear can be broken with an air gun at low pressure (15-30 psi).